 Erde, die freie, sie muß ja leider!

-Statt Vaterlands ihm dienen, so lang er lebt (M, 25-29).
+Statt Vaterlands ihm dienen, so lang er lebt (M 25–29).

-The oscillation of tones, and the abrupt shift away from the poet’s focus on the gods as the object and source of his song, gradually destabilizes the ground beneath the speaker, disrupting any clear opposition between heim and fremde, home and the strange (or foreign).
+The oscillation of tones, and the abrupt shift away from the poet’s focus on the gods as the object and source of his song gradually destabilizes the ground beneath the speaker, disrupting any clear opposition between heim and fremde, home and the strange (or foreign).
 Faced with the destruction of the temple of Zeus and the collapse of the world to which it belonged, the speaker is instead “driven on” from stranger to stranger, toward an Earth freed (Erde, die freie) from its determination by that world, prior to its constitution in relation to another.

 This “unbounded Earth,” however is in no way another world or “homeland,” since, as the passage makes clear, it “serves” the speaker in place of home and nation.
-Instead, the ode ends by addressing itself to the river, but only once there is another tonal shift after the caesura in the 8th stanza separating the death of the homeless singer from the river:
+Instead, the ode ends by addressing itself to the river, but only once there is another tonal shift after the caesura in the eighth stanza separating the death of the homeless singer from the river: